joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2024/03/19/opinion/thepoint/biden-housing-plan

 **A Little-Known Way That Trump Could Raise Money to Pay His Legal Bills**\
 `The former president’s social media company is finally set to go public.
-Mr. Trump could borrow against the value of his stake in the company.`\
+He could borrow against the value of his stake in the company.`\
 https://nytimes.com/2024/03/21/business/trump-truth-social-merger.html

 **Israel’s Supreme Court asks authorities to hold off on the deportation of Gazan cancer patients.**\